NURSE-OC Postgraduate Nurse Practitioner Residency Program

 Applicants must:

-- Have graduated from an accredited NP program within the past 24 months, with no prior employment as a nurse practitioner
+- Have graduated from an accredited DNP program within the past 24 months, with no prior employment as a nurse practitioner

-- Be a U.S. citizen and not currently enrolled in any academic program during the residency period
+- Not be concurrently enrolled in any academic program during the residency period

-- Have demonstrated commitment to serving medically underserved populations
+- Demonstrate commitment to serving medically underserved populations

-- Have a strong interest in practicing as a primary care provider in Orange County at a CalOptima-contracted facility
+- Possess a strong interest in practicing as a mental health care provider in Orange County at a CalOptima-contracted facility

 - Personal statement